What is Lemongrass Essential Oil?

 5. Muscle Relaxer and Headache Relief

-Lemongrass oil benefits also include relief of aches, pains and headaches.
+Lemongrass oil benefits also include relief of muscles aches and headaches.
 The phytonutrients contained in this oil promote circulation which can help to relieve muscle spasms, aches, sprains, and cramps.
 Massage diluted lemongrass oil over affected area, for headaches, apply to temples, neck, and shoulders.

 6. Calms the Nervous System